Harappan architecture: Large structures

 Public baths were used for rituals and ceremonies.
-There were Small rooms along with the bath.
+There were small rooms along with the bath.
 No leakages and cracks on stairs.
-Bricks use for making public bath.
+Bricks were used for making public baths.

-Granaries are found in citadels to save from rats and the other reason where the people from citadel were prosperous.
+Granaries were found in citadels and were the reason the people from the citadels were prosperous.
 These are also found at Lothal Dockyard to facilitate import and export.
 The "Great Granary" is the largest and one of the best examples of the granaries in the Harappan civilisation.

 Water management was highly developed by the Harappan civilization.
 Large scale water works, such as drainage systems, could be covered to cure blockages.
 Dams were also constructed that controlled water inlets.

 The Lothal Dock Yard is away from the main current to avoid deposition of silt.
 There is a wood lock gate system to avoid tidal flow.

 Artificial lakes were cut out of stone to store water, as well as rain.

 Corbelling was a technique used extensively by the Harappans to construct stone arches.
 There is evidence of the civilization building large vaulted culverts in Mohenjo-daro.

 Water and sanitation technologies

 The Harappa civilization revealed a complex mercantile society based on the well organized and comprehensive urban planning, which included sophisticated water management and sewerage systems to allow structures such as dams, wells, baths, and fountains.
-The plumbing and sewerage systems were formed by early hydro-engineers to allow water and sanitation practices in the city and were effectively applied and maintained by ancient Harappan residents.
+The plumbing and sewerage systems were formed by early hydro-engineers to allow water and sanitation within the city.

+These systems were effectively used and maintained by ancient Harappan residents.

 Dams were hydro-structure built along the Indus River for water management purposes such as collecting, storing and diverting water.

 Water cisterns and reservoirs were used in water storage systems including aqueducts and basins for the purpose of water distribution in agricultural practices, some of which took advantage of the terrain height differences to convey and store water.